avkravchuk/shiftkey.coding.challenge/README.md

 You should be prepared to talk about your solution in an interview setting.

+To start working on the challenge, clone this repo onto your development machine.
+Commit your changes there and when finished, publish your repo on your public bitbucket or github account.

 ### Requirements ###

 * Written in Swift using SwiftUI